On the 3x + 1 problem

 how to join, or take a look at the Class record progress map.

-years to make two entire classrooms of PC's work day and night on the problem.
+years to make dozens of PC's work day and night on the problem and to Fang Wenjie for

 Please mail any offers for additional help to